datalakehouse/docs/docs/tools/cli/project.rst

 Deletes an empty project.
 If the project isn't empty, it removes the services in it first.

 ..
 Note::
-    Aiven doesn't allow the deletion of non-empty projects as safeguard against accidental code execution.
+    DLH doesn't allow the deletion of non-empty projects as safeguard against accidental code execution.

 **Example:** Delete ``my-project``.